metacpan/metacpan-cpan-extracted/distros/H/HTTP-BrowserDetect/README.md

-googlebotvideo, googlefavicon, googlemobile, google, golib, indy, infoseek, ipsagent, linkchecker, linkexchange, lycos, malware, mj12bot, nutch, phplib, puf, rubylib, scooter, specialarchiver, wget, yandexbot, yandeximages, java, unknown
+googlebotvideo, googlefavicon, googlemobile, google, golib, indy, infoseek, ipsagent, linkchecker, linkexchange, lycos, malware, mj12bot, nutch, phplib, puf, rubylib, scooter, specialarchiver, wget, yandexbot, yandeximages, java, headlesschrome, unknown

 Returns "unknown" when the user agent is believed to be a robot but is not identified as one of the above specific robots.